What Can You Substitute for Butter?

-- Pressed avocado oil spread.
+Pressed avocado oil spread.
 For spreadability, taste, and nutrition, you won’t find a much better option than an avocado oil spread.
 Made with just a few ingredients (mostly avocado oil and salt), you won’t have to wonder what’s in your food.
 Avocado oil spread has a pleasant taste that is mild and flavorful, and contains ten grams of fats per serving, most in the form of omega-9 monounsaturated fat.
 Added bonus, you can also cook with it.
 It makes a great spread for sauteing and gives off a very light flavor that you might find you prefer to traditional butter.

-- Coconut butter.
+Coconut butter.
 Coconut butter or “coconut manna” is a coconut spread made from pure coconut, nothing else.
 While the taste may not closely resemble that of original cow’s milk butter, users generally enjoy the taste and appreciate the lack of additional ingredients and preservatives.
 Coconut butter contains a healthy dose of fat and fiber, which can give it a good nutrition profile for a spread.
 Unlike regular butter, coconut butter melts extremely quickly, rendering it close to coconut oil, even at slightly warmer temperatures than room temperature.

 Butter Substitutes for Baking

-- Applesauce.
+Applesauce.
 Applesauce is frequently used in baked goods such as cookies and cakes as a butter alternative.
 Using unsweetened applesauce can provide moisture to a baked good and aerate the mix or dough, allowing it to rise in the oven.
 Additionally, unsweetened applesauce has a mildly sweet taste, so it may even be possible to reduce the sugar in your recipe, allowing the natural sweetness of the applesauce to flavor the recipe.
 You’ll likely use a 1:1 ratio for substitution.

-- Mashed banana.
+Mashed banana.
 Mashed banana is a popular butter substitute that adds nutrients to any baked good, helps reduce total caloric content, and produces the same moistening and leavening effect as butter.
 If you opt to use mashed banana in a baked good, you should know the taste will definitely reflect the change.
 It is virtually impossible to disguise banana flavor, so whatever you’re baking will definitely have a “banana” essence.
 Luckily, bananas could be considered a complementary flavor in a lot of baked recipes like cakes, pies, and cookies!

-- Avocado.
+Avocado.
 We weren’t sure about avocado’s ability to fill in for butter in a baked good until it started showing up in some of the most delicious brownie recipes we had tried.
 Mashed avocado has a flavor that goes almost completely undetected when added to a baked good, making it a great option for recipes where integrity of flavor is important.
 Avocado is green.
 Anything you bake with it will likely be green unless you are baking with dark chocolate or cocoa.
 Avocado adds healthy fat to your baked goods and keeps them moist.
 In addition, avocado contains about 250 milligrams of potassium, an essential nutrient that can help support heart health.
 You can opt for mashed avocado or choose sticks of avocado “buttery spread” at the grocery store.
 Both will work well for baking recipes.